Jump toUpdate content

 Are my active and standby database nodes in a high-availability cluster hosted in the same datacenter?

-The idea is to offer the best performance to ours users by reducing latency between active and hot standby nodes, as we use a sync replication process between the nodes.
+In a high-availability cluster, active and hot standby nodes are indeed located in the same datacenter but in two separate racks.
+The idea is to offer the best performance to our users by reducing latency between active and hot standby nodes, as we use a sync replication process between the nodes.

 What is the Private Networks feature for Database Instances?

 This feature introduces a significant change in the architecture of Scaleway’s Databases: when using Private Networks, your application connects directly to your Database nodes, without going through a Load Balancer.
 This improves performance by reducing the latency between your nodes.
-It also increases the security of your databases, since Instances in your Private Network can directly to your Database Instance, without passing through the public Internet.
+It also increases the security of your databases, since Instances in your Private Network can connect directly to your Database Instance, without passing through the public internet.

 How many Private Networks can I attach?